jbcoe/value_types/DRAFT.md

 ## Changes from R2

+* Move feature test macros to [version.syn]

 * Remove `std::optional` specializations.

 ## Changes from R1

+* Add discussion on returning `auto` for `std::indirect` comparison operators.

+* Add discussion of `emplace()` to appendix.

+* Update working to support allocator-awareness.

 ## Changes from R0

 * Add feature-test macros.

 * Add `std::format` support for `std::indirect`

 * Add Appendix B: Before and after examples.

 * Add preconditions checking for types are not valueless.

 * Add constexpr support.

 * Allow quality of implentation support for small buffer optimization for Polymophic.

+* Extend wording for allocator support.

 * Change constraints to mandate to enable support for imcomplete types.

 * Change pointer usage to use allocator_traits pointer.

 * Remove `std::uses_allocator` specliazations.

+* Remove `std::inplace_t` parameter in constructors for `std::indirect`.

 * Fix `sizeof` error.

 ## Motivation